What is the aldenmodelproject.com?

 How can I get an ebay listing to appear on this site?

 The easiest way is to put the model number in the title of the listing (i.e. “975”).
 If the model number is included in the listing, the listing should appear on the site in under an hour.
-The ebay listing information is automatically updated so it should be current date.
+The ebay listing information is automatically updated so it should be current.
 I review the automated listing classification regularly and correct issues when found.
 I also might remove listings where the pair is in very poor shape.
-Or if there is a photo with your foot in the shoe.
+Or if the main photo includes your feet in the shoes.
 Don’t do that.

 Why just list models that were on ebay?